List of Psychology Scholarships

 - Don’t discount scholarships that offer smaller awards.
 Applying only for the big-bucks awards is tempting, but the competition is much stiffer.

-- Evaluate each scholarship application carefully, as some may contain hints to the selection criteria.
+- Evaluate each scholarship application carefully.
+Chances are good you’ll discover many contain hints to the selection criteria.
 Look at the sponsor’s website.
 Read the mission statement, review board member bios, read press releases, and look for other telling information.
 Use the information you discover to tailor your application to this sponsor’s goals.

 - Make sure your online presence reflects positive things about you.
 Clean up your Snapchat, Instagram, Facebook, and other social media pages; delete any embarrassing information about other people.